Michael Jubinville, MPH

 In people with diabetes or kidney disease, the targets numbers are lower.
 Check with your doctor to see what your target range should be.

-There is no single cause for getting high blood pressure, but there are several factors that can increase your risk.
+There is no single cause for high blood pressure, but there are several factors that can increase your risk.

 Some risk factors for high blood pressure include: